 With the press conference done, (you will hopefully have seen the outputs by now) it’s time for the composers of this piece to get back to work as the party is packed into boxes to be driven off until March when the quarter finals will get underway.

 One is taking long slow draws on her cigarette, her face a mixture of satisfaction and disbelief “I’ll not get to sleep tonight”, she says, endorphins still gushing.
 The other, her partner, is equally delighted but there’s an agitation, “We didn’t even get one line in the tea time news earlier, the media come and ask questions about growing the game but in reality we are doing it all by ourselves.”
-As I left them I hoped that those feelings didn’t take the shine off the night.
+They were co-founder Laura Montgomery’s parents and as I left them I hoped that those feelings didn’t take the shine off the night.

 He is of course right though, that’s the reality of women’s football in Scotland at the moment.
 It’s one that simmers within me but not tonight, not on night’s like these.
 A night where an amateur side from Glasgow could once again call itself one of Europe’s best.
 A night where we should tune up the orchestra and start a chorus of celebration for what this club continues to achieve and that, is exactly what I plan to do.